ngsutils/ngsutils.github.com/modules/bamutils/count/index.md

         -bin size          Count reads present in bins of {size} bases

     Other options:
-        -nostrand          ignore strand in counting reads
+        -library <value>   the orientation of mapping for single or paired end reads with respect to the primary strand of the gene/region.

+                           Possible values:
+                           FR         - fragments mapped forward/reverse (default)
+                           RF         - fragments mapped reverse/forward
+                           unstranded - fragments mapped in either FR or RF

-        -rev_read2         for paired-end reads, reverse the strand of the second fragment -coverage          calculate average coverage for genes/regions
+        -coverage          calculate average coverage for genes/regions
         -uniq              only count unique starting positions
                            (avoids possible PCR artifacts, not recommended)